-Social factors play an enormous role in the prevalence of blindness for women as well.
-As a group, women receive less than half of the services provided.
+Social factors play an enormous role in the prevalence of blindness for women.
+As a group, women receive less than half of the medical services being provided in their communities.
 The reasons for this are varied.
-In many families, the health of women is simply not prioritized, particularly if a woman has a condition that’s not life-threatening.
+In many families, the health of women is simply not prioritized, particularly if a woman has a condition that is not life-threatening.
 For some women, it can be harder to travel for treatment because of family responsibilities.
-For others, a lack of education means they aren't even aware they can get help.
+For others, a lack of education means they may not even be aware that there ware medical services available to them.
 Additionally, in some communities, there is a sense of shame surrounding any type of disability, including vision impairment.
-In Pakistan, for example, women are often afraid to be seen as a burden on the family and ashamed about being blind, so may not seek services.
+In Pakistan, for example, women are often afraid to be seen as a burden to their families, feeling ashamed about being blind.
+As a result, many will not seek medical services.

-The second major example of inequities in vision between women and men is trachoma which is still endemic in more than 50 countries.
+The second major example of vision inequity between women and men is trachoma which is still endemic in more than 50 countries.
 Over time, repeated infections result in the development of scar tissue on the inside of the eyelid.
-This may eventually lead to trichiasis, from resultant entropion, eventually leading to a corneal abrasion, ulceration, perforation, and ultimately the loss of sight.
+This may eventually lead to trichiasis from resultant entropion, eventually leading to a corneal abrasion, ulceration, perforation, and ultimately the loss of sight.

-It is time to make this a priority for women to get the care they need.
-More than 20 million women in the world are blind and further 120 million women are visually impaired.
+It is time to make vision equality a priority for women around the world.
+More than 20 million women in the world are blind, while 120 million women are visually impaired.
 We are advocating for our sisters, mothers, daughters, grandmothers, and girlfriends.